 This Is the Soundtrack to Your Summer

-Because every man needs a plan, and some us need that plan with a flowchart, we present Where to Take Her: a series that answers a gentleman’s most pressing lifestyle questions.
-Today: summer music festivals.
+Because every man needs a plan, and some of us need that plan with a flowchart, we present Where to Take Her: a series that answers a gentleman’s most pressing lifestyle questions.
+Today: the summer music festival.
 Remember: always go for the VIP tickets, and make good use of StubHub (or worldly equivalent).
-Want something more local?
-Try our LA, SF, Chicago and NY music fest guides.
+Want something more global?
+Try our National bureau.

 For a preview of the tunes on tap, check out our Summer Festivals 2015 playlist on Spotify.

 Chicago Blues Festival (June 12-14, Chicago)

 Blues greats Buddy Guy and Taj Mahal are one thing.
 Soul singer Syl Johnson is another.
 But closing out the fest with centennial tributes to Willie Dixon and Muddy Waters is an entirely next-level event.
 All in, one of the best blues fests in recent years.

 Firefly Musical Festival (June 18-21, Dover, Delaware)

 Camping.
 A silent disco.
 A farmer’s market and a beercade.
 It’s kinda’ like Bonnaroo, but green and beautiful.
 On deck: McCartney.
 Morrissey.
 The Killers.
 Modest Mouse.
 Hozier.
 If you wanna skip the camping (you do), check in 40 minutes out at the Dogfish Inn — Dogfish Brewery’s ode to the roadside motel.